 It’s also important that you avoid aggressively cleaning the vehicle, as it’s best to go over an area multiple times with soap, water, and patience.
 Scrubbing too hard will remove dyes and surface coatings.
 A combination of soapy water, a few hand towels, and a vacuum will do the trick easily enough and you’ll be thanking yourself for taking the extra time and saving your disinfectant wipes.

-Now, let’s go over the specific areas in your vehicle which you should focus on when cleaning your car.
+Now, let’s go over the specific areas in your vehicle that you should focus on when cleaning your car.

 Starting with upholstery, it’s important to do the research on what’s best to clean whichever fabric you have in your vehicle.
 Be sure to avoid using disinfectant wipes on surfaces that use leather, as this can cause the leather to become discolored and damaged.